Join Us On One Of Our 2018 Trips

 Please let us know the trip(s) that you would like to go on using the contact information below.
-We will then be in touch on a first-come-first-served basis to explore dates, logistics, and costs.
-We will make every effort to build the trip around your dates and preferences, whether you prefer to wade or float, have guides or not, etc. Space is limited, and there will be trips that sell out.
+We will then be in touch on a first-come-first-served basis to explore dates, logistics, and costs, which will depend upon your preferences for where you would like to stay, whether you prefer to wade or float, if we use guides or not, etc. Space is limited, and we expect that many trips will sell out.

 Thanks for supporting our work through the Anglers Fund, and see you on the river!

 |Region||Trip Description||# of Fishing Days||Max # of Rods||Tentative Dates|

 |Northern Rockies||Fly fishing for native cutthroats in the lesser known rivers near Jackson, WY, that were protected as “Wild and Scenic” in 2009.||1-3||4||July – Sept.|

 |Northern Rockies||Fly fishing for big browns and rainbows on Wyoming’s Upper Green River and New Fork River.||2-3||3||July – Sept.|

 |Pacific Northwest||Fly fish the epic Salmon Fly hatch on Oregon’s “Wild and Scenic” Deschutes River.||1-3||3||May – June|

 |Pacific Northwest||Swing flies for 20-50 pound Chinook salmon fresh from the ocean on remote southern Oregon coastal wild rivers.||1-3||2||October – December|